In the market to buy the best hardtail you can get your hands on?

 Hardtail bikes sacrifice stability for responsiveness with shorter wheelbases and sharper head tube angles, facilitating quick turns while moving at high rates of speed.

-On the other hand, trail bikes are designed for more technical terrain with rear suspension systems, steeply dropped top tubes, and beefier tires.
+On the other hand, trail bikes are designed for more technical terrain with rear suspension systems, steeply dropped top tubes and beefier tires.
 These attributes make trail bikes better adept at handling difficult terrain but also notably heavier.

 Downhill bikes are designed for large jumps with large suspension systems and thick tires.
 They also feature longer wheelbases and steeper headtube angles to facilitate better stability on downhill runs.

-2. Bike Frame Made from Lightweight Carbon
+2. Bike Frame Made from Carbon

-High end bikes are going to have the best frame material.
+High-end bikes are going to have the best frame material.
 And the best frame material is carbon.

 Carbon is the stiffest and lightest frame material out there, so expect to find it on all top end bikes.